raspberrypilearning/octapi-public-key-cryptography/en/step_3.md

 ---
 title: Modular arithmetic
 ---
-In computing, the modulo operation finds the remainder after division of one number by another number.
+In computing, the modulo operation finds the remainder after one number is divided by another number.

 For instance: